evo-mark/livvs-stack/README.md

     </a>
 </p>

+# Laravel 11 Application Template

-# Introduction
+## Introduction

 This template installs a barebones Laravel 11 installation with the following features:

+### General

 -   **InertiaJS** / **Vue3** framework

+### Backend

--   Basic auth controllers for login, forgot password and reset password
+-   Basic auth controllers for login, forgot password, verify email and reset password
+-   Command for `make:service` which creates and binds a service with a backing facade
+-   Prebuilt services for flash messages, icon paths and page metadata included
 -   Error handling with frontend page for Inertia errors

+### Frontend

 -   **Tailwind** and sensible presets
 -   **InertiaRoutes** plugin
 -   **InertiaI18n** plugin for using your localisation strings inside Vue